ibexa/documentation-user/docs/content_management/schedule_publishing.md

 ![Publish Later button in the menu](img/publish_later.png "Publish Later button in the menu")

 A **Future publication settings** window is displayed.
-Choose a date and time and the content will be published at that time.
+Choose a date and time and for the content publication.

 If you had planned a future publication date and enter the edit mode of the same content item, you also have a new option in the menu: **Discard publish later**.